-Language is a compulsory subject for students in Year 8.
+Languages is a compulsory subject for students in Year 8 for one Semester.

 Students select from either Chinese or Italian.

 In Year 8 the course involves an appreciation of cultural aspects and an understanding of the basics of the chosen language.